JeremyARussell/Gaze/README.md

 eyetracker
 ==========

+This is the windows/Code::Blocks version of the eye tracking program.

 Take images of an eye+reflections and find on-screen gaze points.

 Requires OpenCV and Openframeworks.
 Developed with opencv-2.3.1-3 and of_preRelease_v007_osx.